regolith-linux/regolith-linux.github.io/index.md

 <a href="/assets/screenshot-empty.png"><img class="screenshot" alt="Empty Desktop" src="/assets/screenshot-empty.png"/></a>

 Regolith is visually spartan by design.
 It's meant to stay out of your way to prevent distraction.
+There are no icons, docks, panels, menus, widgets, or advertisements taking up screen space.
+A small bar at the bottom of the screen shows valuable persistent information such as workspaces and volatile system status.

 <a href="/assets/screenshot-apps.png"><img class="screenshot" alt="Tiled Windows" src="/assets/screenshot-apps.png"/></a>